|

 Internet Explorer 9 RC download link goes live

 Before IE developers held a press conference in San Francisco to unveil the RC version of IE 9 this morning, Microsoft has released the RC for download here (x86) and here (x64).
 As expected, the release candidate includes much improved tab functionality, from the new square-ish visual elements, and moveable tab bar elements to increase customization.
-It also includes features that enable a user to refuse tracking from advertisers. ...
+It also includes features that enable a user to refuse tracking from advertisers.
+It also promises to fix a number of remaining bugs and minor annoyances that plagued the Beta and developer previews of the browser.
+The newer, more stable version of the browser needs to be pretty picture perfect if MS wants to regain its market share lost to Chrome and Firefox since IE8 started faltering. ...

 Internet Explorer 9 will feature "do not track" functionality